 Before 2010, we mainly entered into non-exclusive agreements with smaller online game developers to operate their games on our websites.
 Starting in 2010, we started to enter into exclusive operating agreements with online game developers so that we can gain exclusive rights to certain online games and, in addition to offering these games on our own websites, also have the option of sub-licensing these games to other websites to diversify our game revenue stream.
 Exclusive arrangements of this type require more initial capital investment in acquiring operating rights for the games, and involve more business risks, such as risks associated with the potential failure to find appropriate sub-licensees for the games or failure to engage a sufficient number of game players to make these games profitable for us.
-We expect that we will continue to make investments to acquire operating rights under such exclusive operating arrangements.
+We expect that we will continue to make investments to acquire operating rights onder such exclusive operating arrangements.
 If we are unable to generate sufficient revenues in these markets to obtain sufficient return for our investments, our future results of operations and financial condition could be materially and adversely affected.

 In addition, to operate online games in China, a variety of permits and approvals are required.
-For example, publication of online games, music works and other internet publishing activities are subject to the regulation of the GAPPRFT, which requires operators of online games and other internet publishing services to obtain an internet publication license prior to providing any such services.
-See "Regulation-Regulation on internet publication".
-Shenzhen Xunlei has obtained an internet publication license for the publication of internet games and is in the process of applying for expansion of the business scope therein to include the publication of online games.
+For example, publication of online games, music works and other internet publishing activities are subject to the regulation of the GAPPRFT, which requires operators of online games and other internet publication license prior to providing any such services.
+See "Regulation- Regulation on internet publication".
+Shenzhen Xunlei has obtained an internet publishing activities, and Xunlei Games Development (Shenzhen) Co., Ltd., or Xunlei Games, is in the process of applying for expansion of the business scope therein to include the publication of online games.
 However, there is no assurance that we will be granted such licenses.
-Applicable regulations also specify that each online game must be screened and approved in advance by GAPPRFT before it is allowed to be launched online.
-Also, an imported online game should be approved in advance by MOC before its initial operation while a domestically developed online game should be filed with MOC within 30 days of commencing operations.
+Applicable regulations also specify that each online game sub se screened and approved in advance by GAPPRFT before it is allowed to be launched online.
+Also, an imported online game should be filed with MOC within 30 days of commencing operations.
 See "Regulation-Regulation on online games."
-We license from online game developers and operate MMOGs, and we share profits with these developers.
+We license from online game developers and operate MNOGs, and we share profits with these developers.
 We require developers of certain online games to obtain the requisite approvals from GAPPRFT, and make the filings with MOC, for relevant online games.
-As of the date of this prospectus, most of our online games currently in operation exclusively by us have obtained GAPPRFT's approval and completed filing with MOC.
-However, we cannot assure you that we or such online game developers can obtain GAPPRFT's approvals or complete the filings with MOC for all the games in a timely manner or at all.
-If we or such online game developers fail to obtain these licenses, approvals or filings in a timely manner or at all, the relevant laws and regulations regarding online games, it would have the power to, among other things, levy fines against us, confiscate our income generated from operation of our
+As of the date of this prospectus, most of our online games currently in operation exclusively by us have obtained GAPPRFT's approval and complete the filings with MOC.
+However, we cannot assure you that we or such online game developers fail to obtain these licenses, approvals or such evelopers and operations exclusively by in a timely manner or at all.
+If we or such online game developers fail to obtain these licenses, approvals or fulling and there the prover, we cannot assure you that we or such online games and determine that we are in violation of the relevant laws and regulations regarding online games, it would have the power to, among other things, levy fines against us, confiscate our income generated from operation of our online games and require u